abshah/ibworkshop2025/README.md

 ## Notes

 - All VMs in this workshop are accessed via browser (Guacamole) - no local SSH client required
-- The workshop primarily uses SimpleVM interface (Parts 1-4)
+- The workshop primarily uses SimpleVM interface (Parts 1-3)
-- Parts 5-7 are optional and cover advanced topics including the full OpenStack Horizon dashboard and advanced data transfer methods
+- Part 4 covers advanced object storage operations and data transfer methods
 - Conda tools (mash, parallel, sra-tools) are pre-installed during VM creation
 - Minio client and other tools are installed during the workshop as needed
 - Workshop organizers have SSH access to help troubleshoot issues